SUSE-Cloud/socok8s/doc/source/deployment/setup-deployer.rst

 Create SUSE Containerized Openstack Workspace
 ---------------------------------------------

-All the deployment artifacts are in a :term:`workspace`, whose default location is `socok8s-workspace` in the user home directory on the `deployer`.
+All the deployment artifacts are stored in a :term:`workspace`.
+The workspace by default is a directory located in the users home directory on the deployer.
-The default workspace directory name can be changed via the environment variable `SOCOK8S_ENVNAME`, and the workspace parent directory can be changed via the  environment variable `SOCOK8S_WORKSPACE_BASEDIR` which defaults to `~`.
+Create a directory in your home then export SOCOK8S_ENVNAME=<directory name>
+to set your workspace.
+To change your workspace parent directory, export `SOCOK8S_WORKSPACE_BASEDIR` with the base directory your workspace is located.

 Cloning repository